RooyyDoe/browser-technologies-2021/README.md

   **Enhancements**

-  1. **Progressbar:** In the flow of my application I want to create a progress bar that will change of value whenever a user goes to the next section of the survey.
-With this feature the users will know how much more of the survey they need to do, to finish it.
-When the users are done with one section they need to click on the `next` button and the progress bar will automatically update.
+  1. **Progress bar:** In the flow of my application I want to create a progress bar that will change its value whenever a user goes to the next section of the survey.
+With this feature the user will know the percentual progress of the survey towards completion.
+When the user is done with one section he/she needs to click on the `next` button and the progress bar will automatically update.
   2. **Form validation:** My survey is going to exist mainly of inputs and form elements.
 This is why I want validations.
 I want to make form validations into my client-side javascript where it checks if the form elements are empty or not filled in and then shows a error message.
-The fields that are not filled in will be highlighted with a outline.
+The fields that are not filled in will be highlighted with an outline.
-  3. **Highlighting elements:** When a user selects a input field these will automatically be highlighted so the users knows where they are.
-This is also good for peope that use tabs to navigate through the application.
+  3. **Highlighting elements:** When a user selects an input field, these will automatically be highlighted so the user knows where he/she is.
+This is also good for people that use tabs to navigate through the application.
   4. **Navigation between survey pages:** Users will be able to navigate back and forward between survey pages.
-On this way they can edit their answers if they need to.
+In this way they can edit their answers if they need to.
-  5. **localStorage and write/read Json object:** I want to be able to get the writen data by the users from the localStorage client-side.
-Whenever Javascript is out or localStorage isn't working I want to have a back-up where the data will come out of a Json file.
-I will manage the data with a unique key that will be created on the server-side of my appllication.
-On this way I can give the users a unique key that they can fill in at the start of my application to get back where they left off in the survey.
+  5. **localStorage and write/read Json object:** I want to be able to get the written data by the users from the localStorage client-side.
+Whenever Javascript is turned off or localStorage isn't working, I want to have a back-up where the data will come out of a Json file.
+I will manage the data with a unique code that will be created on the server-side of my application.
+In this way I can give the users a unique code that they can fill in at the start of my application to get back where they left off in the survey.

   ![301f5cf2-9b30-4892-ba55-8803f18d011d](https://user-images.githubusercontent.com/40355914/111615288-d6236500-87e0-11eb-97e9-75fd5916ef0a.jpeg)